Toa Payoh Food Tour with Panasonic Singapore

 Opening Hours: Wed to Mon 12pm – 10pm, closed on Tuesdays

-The participants had a great time and I enjoyed myself very much as well.
+The participants had a great time and I enjoyed myself very much as well at the Toa Payoh Food Tour.
 Not only did we get to try many dishes in Toa Payoh, we also had a chance to play with different Panasonic cameras.
 Thank you Panasonic Singapore for the opportunity.
 Till next time!

 Photos taken with Panasonic GH4